nigilmohra/OpenLane_Physical_Design/Readme.md

 ## 2.2.
 Configuration File
 ### 2.2.1.
 Creating the Configuration File
 To run the one-bit full adder, a configuration file is required.
-Invoke the Docker container, inside the OpenLANE directory (which contains the `Makefile`), use the following command to invoke the Docker container:
+Invoke the Docker container, inside the OpenLane directory (which contains the `Makefile`), use the following command to invoke the Docker container:

  ```sh
  sudo make mount